gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * The currently active device port of the source or sink defines what UCM modifier and UCM devices are used.
 Whether the UCM modifier is enabled depends on the roles of currently connected source outputs or sinks inputs.

-* The currently active UCM verb, UCM modifier, and UCM devices define what ALSA device jacks, options, and volume meters are used.
+* The currently active UCM verb, UCM modifier, and UCM devices define what card inputs and outputs are active, what device options are set, and what volume controls are used.

 ### ALSA cards w/o UCM

-Besides the UCM support, PulseAudio has its own configuration system on top of the ALSA mixer.
+Besides the UCM support, PulseAudio has its own configuration system on top of the ALSA Mixer.
 It was developed before UCM appeared.
 It is used when the UCM is not available for a card.

 Mixer configuration is described in custom PulseAudio-specific configuration files.
 See [Profiles](https://www.freedesktop.org/wiki/Software/PulseAudio/Backends/ALSA/Profiles/) page on wiki.